 Avoid Overdrawing Your Retirement Accounts

 There might be a temptation to draw more than the recommended amount from your retirement account.
 Whether you’re looking for a boat or an RV, if you cannot afford it with sensible withdrawals, you cannot afford it at all.
+The same goes for basic living expenses.
+For example, if you choose to move to an assisted living community, keep in mind that assisted living costs range widely.
+For example, the cost of assisted living in Georgia is between $1700-$3500/month.
+Shop around and pick what works best for your budget.
 When you take out more than what’s prudent from your retirement accounts, you limit the amount of money that you’ll have in the future.

 Check Out Reverse Mortgages

 If you’ve been serious about paying off your mortgage, you’ve undoubtedly built up some equity over time.
 It’s possible to access this equity through a reverse mortgage.
 According to Trinity Mortgage, reverse mortgages work by tapping into the equity homeowners have already built in their homes by unlocking this equity as income.
 Different types of loans and mortgage rates determine how the homeowner receives income from the reverse mortgage.
 You get the cash and retain the ability to stay in the house until you die.
 The bank then gets the property if your heirs decide not to pay back the equity loan.
 Reverse mortgages aren’t for everyone, but they can provide some stress relief for those in need of some cash.

 These are just a few ways that your stress can be lower during your retirement years.
 Making a few tweaks on the front end can make life easier as you age.
 The earlier you prepare the better, but it’s never too late to get started.